keynaka/rkmd-seat-booking-api/README.md

 "column": "27",
 "status": "reserved"
 }'

+## POST (WARNING: This endpoint goal is JUST to bootstrap the theater seats)
+curl --location --request POST 'localhost:8080/seat/bootstrap'

 # Local Usage
 Running locally the application from Main will use H2 to set the DB at memory.